 In Wolf’s book, you’ll learn a great deal about virtually every aspect of Norse material and social life: farming practices, settlement patterns, clothing, jewelry, food, drink, kinship systems, gender roles, child-rearing practices, laws, political hierarchies, shipbuilding, navigation techniques, and much more.
 While many of the previous books on this list cover some of these topics to some degree, Wolf does so considerably more comprehensively.
-Click here to view or buy Viking Age at Amazon, where it’s discounted 25% from its list price.
+Click here to view or buy Viking Age at Amazon.

 9. Viking Age Iceland by Jesse Byock

 Aside from a few solitude-loving Irish monks, Iceland was first settled by Scandinavians during the Viking Age.
 They came seeking wide swaths of virgin pastures for their livestock to graze and to escape various problems in their home countries.

 Early Icelandic society in some ways replicated the social and political structures of the lands from which the first settlers came, but in other ways created its own institutions that were better-adapted to the local conditions.
 They have aptly been called proto-democratic, but with a Norse twist.